Mass Write

 Job Details Page

-2. Jobs are listed on the main Mass Write page for future reference.
+All executed jobs are saved and available on the main Mass Write page for future reference.

 • Related Articles